KartikNarolia15/Excel-Sales-and-Finance-Analytics/README.md

 2. **Profit and Loss (P&L) Reports by Markets:**
    - Create Profit and Loss reports categorized by markets to aid in benchmarking against industry peers and previous periods.

+3. **Gross Margin % by Quarter:**
+   - Variations in profit margins by region, aiding in performance assessments and strategic decisions.

 # Lessons Learned
 Through the completion of this project, I gained valuable insights and developed several skills, both technical and soft skills.
 Here's what I learned: